ludfky/FRP-grid-interface-UEL/README.md

 This repository contains a four-node, three-dimensional zero-thickness interface UEL for Abaqus/Standard and a Python preprocessor for interface-element insertion, local-frame assignment, node-region identification, and element-property allocation.

-## Important status note

-The files provided here are a **reference implementation reconstructed from the published equations and workflow**.
-They are not a substitute for the original production code unless the author has reproduced the paper's single-element checks, specimen curves, state histories, and convergence results.
-Read [`docs/MODEL_ASSUMPTIONS.md`](docs/MODEL_ASSUMPTIONS.md) before public release.

 ## Repository contents

 - `uel/frp_grid_interface_uel.f90`: Abaqus UEL source.